-Becoming a Certified Nursing Assistant, or CNA, is one of the fastest ways to break into the field of nursing.
-In as little as a few months, you can complete the necessary training, take and pass the exam, and be the proud owner of a CNA license.
+One of the ways you can break into the field of nursing is by becoming a Certified Nursing Assistant, or CNA.
+In as little as a few months, you can complete the required educational program, take and pass the exam, and be the proud owner of a CNA license.
 Like anything else, though, there are ways to speed through the process more quickly.
 Learn about them to jump-start your career.

 1. Learn the Requirements